Speaker: Hannah Gallo

 Saying Goodbye Gracefully

 How do we wrest meaning from the hard moments of saying goodbye?
 In this service, Hannah will consider the ways we each avoid but must confront what it means when one chapter ends and another begins.
-As her final sermon from the pulpit of UUCWC, … read more.
+As her final sermon from the pulpit of UUCWC, Hannah will reflect on the moments of learning and growth … Continue reading Saying Goodbye Gracefully

 Earth Ministry